Gitarth/AuStdPacGen/README.md

                    ```
     - ***Disclaimer: If you plan to have a really large netmask, then please be prepared to do some sidework, because best bet is it'll take a good bit of your time to scan the network.***

-- Logs will be stored in ~/AuStdTrRe/logs/
+- Logs will be stored in ~/austre/logs/
-    - Will find pcap log files and json log files
+    - Will find pcap log files